danielv089/airlines-data-warehouse-pg/README.md

 ## 📌 Overview

 This project demonstrates the design of the 2022 Airlines Departure Data Warehouse using PostgreSQL.
 It is modeling historical U.S. domestic departure flight data into a query-optimized data warehouse following using dimensional modeling (star schema) approach.
-The goal of this project is to transform raw CSV files into a datawarehous that supports efficient querying, reporting, and analytics for airline departure operations and performance metrics.
+The goal of this project is to transform raw CSV files into a data warehouse that supports efficient querying, reporting, and analytics for airline departure operations and performance metrics.
 The project uses the Medallion Architecture which organizes data processing into layered zones — Bronze, Silver, and Gold.

 ## 🧱 Architecture Layers